 The castle is located on a hill in the northeastern corner of town.
 While the castle can be reached by car or taxi, there is no access provided by public transportation.
 It takes about 20 minutes to reach the castle from the town center on foot.

 Hours and Fees

 9:00 to 16:30 (November to February)

-1500 yen (combination ticket that includes most of Gujo's sights)
+1500 yen (also includes most of Gujo's other sights)